manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

 - Bootstrapped multiple projects from ideation to product.
 Determined scope and drove road-map with stakeholders, including customers.
-Built and managed teams that consistently delivered on committed milestones.
+Built and managed and grew teams that consistently delivered on committed milestones.
 Instilled software engineering best practices.

 - Created high-value engineering team that developed high-visibility, large-scale distributed data platform product which spawned vNext series of enterprise software solutions.